Oriel10/Doubly-Linked-List-Generic/README.md

 -deleting a node in the list.
 O(1) when the node is given.

 -deleting the node of a specific key.
 O(n).

+-deleting the first node of the list.
+O(1).

+-deleting the last node of the list.
+O(1).

 -printing the list.
 O(n).